Last updated on September 1st, 2024 at 06:16 pm

 The combination of a higher interest rate and higher sales price for your next home may disqualify you from a typical mortgage loan.
 Seller-owner financing may be an option compared to conventional financing.
 If your debt-to-income ratio makes it difficult for you to obtain the type of financing that you were looking for, consider the terms of the loan offered by a seller.
 The owner of the property can dictate the financing process and provide a viable option for many.

 The idea for this article came from my son who called on behalf of another family member.
 The family member owns a property and his real estate agent was approached by another agent with an offer to buy if the owner financed the deal.
-I wrote the original article in 2021 and it has been updated in November 2022.
+I wrote the original article in 2021, much has changed since then, and edits bring this article up to date.

 High Inflation and Recession make seller-owner financing an option